-The MysWizard blog (which I recommend reading), has posted an article taken from the Wired magazine, titled "The hot new frontier of neuroscience: meditation!".
+The MysWizard blog (which doesn’t exist anymore), has posted an article taken from the Wired magazine, titled "The hot new frontier of neuroscience: meditation!".

 The article describes the research done on mediation by one Richard Davidson, who is both a scientist and a spiritual seeker, who started with meditation in the sixties.
 During his scientific career, Davidson has also researched the effect of meditation on the brain.